turingschool-examples/frontend-mod-1-prework/section2/README.md

 ## Part B Conditionals

 One of the most important concepts in programming is knowing when and how to tell the computer to do either _one_ thing or _another_ thing based on a set of simple criteria.
-We can accomplish this with if statements, which you will learn about today.
+We can accomplish this with if statements, which you will learn about in this section.

-When you are all done with the lessons, exercises, and reflection for today, you will once again use Git to save your work, and then put it in the cloud on GitHub.
+When you are all done with the lessons, exercises, and reflection for this section, you will once again use Git to save your work, and then put it in the cloud on GitHub.

 ### Operators